Spirik/GEM/README.md

 ### Requirements

-GEM supports [AltSerialGraphicLCD](http://www.jasspa.com/serialGLCD.html) library.
+GEM supports [AltSerialGraphicLCD](http://www.jasspa.com/serialGLCD.html) library if enabled (see [Configuration](#configuration) section).
 LCD screen must be equipped with [SparkFun Graphic LCD Serial Backpack](https://www.sparkfun.com/products/9352) and properly set up to operate using firmware provided with AltSerialGraphicLCD.
 Installation and configuration of it is covered in great detail in AltSerialGraphicLCD manual.

 In theory GEM is compatible with any display, that is supported by SparkFun Graphic LCD Serial Backpack.
 Guaranteed to work with [128x64](https://www.sparkfun.com/products/710) pixel displays.
 [160x128](https://www.sparkfun.com/products/8799) pixel ones should work fine as well, although it wasn't tested.